LogtalkDotOrg/logtalk3/docs/NOTES.md

 CSS file.

-This directory also includes SVG inheritance diagrams for the core entities,the library, and the development tools:
+This directory also includes SVG inheritance diagrams for the core entities, the library, and the development tools:

 - `core_inheritance_diagram.svg`
 - `library_inheritance_diagram.svg`
 - `tools_inheritance_diagram.svg`
+- `contributions_inheritance_diagram.svg`

+The diagrams embed links to both API documentation and source code.